Propulsion and Power Technical Meeting October 29-30, 2019 | Hampton, Virginia

 The theme of the 2-day conference is “Powering the Future of Vertical Flight”, which will highlight research and development efforts, both current and planned, related to manned and unmanned rotorcraft and other vertical flight vehicles.
 The meeting will consist of unclassified, unrestricted presentations and will be held at the Hampton Roads Convention Center in Virginia.
 Hotel lodging is available next door at the Embassy Suites Hampton Convention Center.

-Presentations are invited on the topics topics listed here ( Click here to view)
+Presentations were invited on the topics topics listed here ( Click here to view).
+The complete program will be published here when available.

 Seeking HRC Leadership Talent!